-Hybrid work is fast becoming the default for many employees after virtual meetings gained popularity during the pandemic.
-While this is a great option for employees and business associates/clients to connect, there are instances where in-person business meetings are just the better and effective choice to make when organising a business meeting.
+Hybrid work has become the default for many employees after virtual meetings gained popularity during the pandemic.
+While this offers a viable option for employees, business associates and clients to connect; there are instances where in-person business meetings are just the better and more effective choice to make when organising a business meeting.

 Companies are rethinking how they do business travel, and the once busy office spaces are underutilised and used only periodically.
 The hybrid work model gives everyone the flexibility to work both from home and in the office.
 This model is one that allows you to balance all the benefits of in-person meetings with the ability to manage your personal and professional schedules.

 There are many situations where virtual meetings are convenient and get the job done, but there are many benefits to physical meetings, especially when done right.
 When are in-person business meetings just a lot better than virtual meetings?
 Here are 8 scenarios when business travel or in-person meetings are the smarter way.

 In this article, we'll take a look at:

 According to a survey done by Globaltrender, the UK’s leading travel trend forecasting agency, 76% of people agree that being face-to-face with a client is preferable to remote working for sales meetings and pitching.

 Non-verbal expressions, eye contact and body language make up a good percentage of communication.
 Behind a screen, we miss out on these cues that play an important part in building trust and conveying meaning.

 Meeting your clients face-to-face gives you an upper edge, improves the experience and puts you in a better position when it comes to negotiation.